LeBaoDang/LeBaoDang/README.md

 - 👋 Hi, I’m @LeBaoDang
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning Java
+- 🌱 I am a java developer
 - 📫 You can contact me via facebook

 <!---